 - how many subject inventions with one or more patents have achieved practical application

-- how much royalties and other income received
+- how much royalty and other income received

 - how much expense deducted